watem-sedem/watem-sedem/docs/choices.rst

 ###############

 CN-WS is able to create a raster with ktil-factors.
 The ktil value is the transport capacity coefficient for tillage erosion.
-When ``Create ktil map = 1``, the model expects two input variables: :ref:`ktil default <ktildefault>` and :ref:`ktil threshold <ktilthres>`.
-The C-factor map will be reclassed by these
+When the Create ktil map option is enabled, the model expects two input variables, namely: :ref:`ktil default <ktildefault>` and :ref:`ktil threshold <ktilthres>`.
+With this option, the C-factor map will be reclassified by these
 values: C-factors higher than ktil threshold will get the value of ktil default, other pixels are set to zero.
 When ``Create ktil map = 0`` the user will have to make a ktil map himself.
 The model will expect the filename of this ktil map